mdrideout/burr-fastapi-docker-compose/README.md

-# Burr FastAPI Docker Compose Example
+# Burr + FastAPI + Docker Compose Example

-This is a boilerplate configuration of FastAPI and Burr in a docker compose environment, where FastAPI and Burr are running in separate containers.
+This is a boilerplate configuration of FastAPI and Burr in a docker compose environment, where FastAPI and Burr are running in separate containers with shared burr data.

-#### FastAPI
+This provides a minimal Burr Application with two Actions - enough for demonstrating telemetry between the containers, just focusing on the unique configuration of the docker compose environment.

-This setup is optimized for a docker compose environment, with poetry for package management, and hot reloading in development mode.
+**FastAPI:** This FastAPI configuration is optimized for a docker compose environment, with poetry for package management, and hot reloading in development mode.
 See `docker-compose.override.yml` for development target hot reloading.

-### Dev & Prod
+#### Dev & Prod

+- **FastAPI**:
-- The FastAPI Dockerfile.api has development and production builds
+  - The **FastAPI** Dockerfile.api has development and production builds
   - The development build includes hot reloading for fast development
   - The production build does not include hot reloading
 - **Burr**: